Nail Technician School

 - Ordering supplies and managing inventory

 In addition, it's important to keep in mind that all states except Connecticut require certification.
-This requires completing a state-approved (i.e., accredited) program and successfully passing a state licensing exam.
+This requires completing a state-approved (i.e., accredited) program and passing a state licensing exam.
 Licensing exams and requirements vary by state, but requirements tend to include being at least 18 years of age and having a high school diploma (or GED equivalent).

 - Nail structure and growth